 Back in March, I drove to Salem and paid $25 to run for Senate District 28.
-So many people have asked me about the filing, and the answer for why I am running is simple: I care about my community and about rural Oregon, unlike the liberals who are so upset about my candidacy.
-Every registered Republican in this district had from September 2015 through March 8, 2016 at 5:00 p.m. to file for office.
+So many people have asked me about the filing, and the answer to why I am running is simple: I care about my community and about rural Oregon, unlike the liberals who are so upset about my candidacy.
+Every registered Republican in this district had from September 2015 through March 8, 2016, at 5:00 p.m. to file for office.
 No one else did so.

 As a conservative, I’m happy to debate anyone, anytime about the principles of limited government and individual liberty.
-I think that the ideals of American exceptionalism and free market capitalism can defeat any other ideology, any day.
+I think that the ideals of American exceptionalism and free-market capitalism can defeat any other ideology, any day.

-Unfortunately, my opponents know they can’t win, so they don’t want to have an open debate - instead they create a false narrative, tricking voters and accumulating more power for themselves.
+Unfortunately, my opponents know they can’t win, so they don’t want to have an open debate – instead, they create a false narrative, tricking voters and accumulating more power for themselves.